cjcenizal/react-design-workshop/README.md

 <img src="https://github.com/cjcenizal/react-design-workshop/blob/develop/design/assets/delete_todos.png" alt="delete_todos" width="400px">

 OK, technically you've made a React app by this point, so let's take that one off the list.
 Crap!
 There's no functionality for deleting To-dos yet.
-Let's do it to it.
+Guess we know what we gotta do next.

 #### Build a ToDoListItemButton component

 Let's get the `ToDoListItemButton` component out of the way.
-This will be used to render the actual "Delete" button.
+We'll use this to render the actual "Delete" button for each To-do.
 Put this in its render method, and make sure it accepts the `onClick` prop:

 ```html